Equal Treatment Framework Directive - Meaning, Importance & Example

 What is Equal Treatment Framework Directive?

 Equal Treatment Framework Directive highlights the importance of employees being treated equally in an organization.
-As said equality can be in many forms, Equal Treatment Framework Directive highlights the treatment of employees in an equal manner irrespective of their cast, creed, gender and sex.
+As said equality can be in many forms, Equal Treatment Framework Directive highlights the treatment of employees in an equal manner irrespective of their cast, creed and gender.
 Equality is a broad term and can be defined in various aspects.

 The various acts that it combines are Racial Equality Directive 2000, Equality act 2006 and the equality Act 2010 in UK.
 Equal treatment act also considers treating employees equally irrespective of what they think, their physical stature and their income level.
 Equality is not easy to implement, it needs to overcome a lot of personal biases.
 Especially in organizations, gender discrimination is very rampant.
 Women are considered to be less abled than the men to handle higher positions in organizations.
 This framework helps in combating that problem and provides equal employment opportunity.